 14, A Form of History / Markgraaf, Marquis, Markgraf (B)

 15, A Form of History / Markez (AL)

 16, A Form of History / маркиз, markiz, marchiz, markíz, márki, markez (SRB)

 17, A Form of History / Markis (DK)

 18, A Form of History / маркиз (RUS) 1:2

 19, A Form of History / Marquis (GB) 1:2

-In the prints, to the territorial reconfiguration of the countries of the European continent registered between 1861 and 2011, the shades of grey are related to the colours present in the flags of each country over time.
+In the prints, a piece of information is added to the reconfiguration of Europe’s physiognomy between 1861 and 2011: the shades of grey relate to the colours present in the flags of each country over time.

 A Form of History, 2011